Comcast/Bynar/docs/DesignDoc.md

 Different distributed storage clusters have different ways of adding and removing disks, the backend module seeks to create an interface to the different backends

+## GPT

+The GPT crate is used to parse the GUID Partition Table in a device.
+Some modifications to the crate were necessary, as the num\_partitions field in the GPT header actually indicates the total number of partition entries.
+As such, the .partition() method returned all possible partition entries, the actual partitions as well as empty entries.
+Due to this, a change was made to skip all empty entries, which are zeroed out, which lets GPT return the correct number of partitions.

 ## Backend Module